MY OCCULTATION PAGE

 ASTRO TOURISM FOR STAR ECLIPSES

 Our first Ring of Fire Expeditions star eclipse team effort at Damdama Lake, India October 3, 2015.
-We successfully recorded a 25 second occultation of an 8.0 magnitude star by the asteroid 106 Dione in cooperation with the astronomical society Jyotirvidya Parisanstha, from Pune India.
-80mm refractor in background as were fires on the lake shore that partially interfered with the video recording.
+We successfully recorded a 25 second occultation of an 8.0 magnitude star by the asteroid 106 Dione in cooperation with members of India’s oldest astronomical society Jyotirvidya Parisanstha, from Pune, India.
+80mm refractor in background can be seen along with fires on the lake shore that partially interfered with the video recording.

 As with solar eclipses we have developed expeditions to observe eclipses of stars by asteroids.
 Here you have an opportunity to see and explore a foreign destination in addition to assist in capturing information about the shape and size of a minor planet.

 Observers can either bring their own equipment or I can supply it in country.
 Under our direction you can video record the eclipse process from of our one or more established sites in order to collect measurements from geographically separated points across the asteroid shadow path as it passes across the Earth.

 Should you wish to join the International Occultation Timing Association (IOTA), it may be possible to achieve a tax deduction for participation since IOTA is a recognized 501.c.3 organization under the US tax code.